|

 to pollute what is clear?
 But to me

 it’s as if I saw human passion here, something like pride or anger, which does not agree with the humility of the Gospels.
 As if there were here an emphasis on his own person, and even as a religious act, which is foreign to the Gospel.
+In the Gospels – so it seems to me – everything is less pretentious, humbler, simpler.
+There are huts; with Paul a church.

 There all men are equal and God himself is a man; with Paul there is already something like a hierarchy; honours and offices.